 Jeff Scarpelli, Products Engineer for PROSOCO, created a rig exclusively to test the interior brick wall of Benson HS | Photos by Matt Herz

-In the summer of 2023, Jeff Scarpelli, Products Engineer for PROSOCO's anchoring systems group, joined Matt Herz, PROSOCO's regional sales manager in the area, on site to offer advice on how to save and secure a 17-inch-thick interior brick wall in the school's 60-foot-high gymnasium.
+In the summer of 2023, Jeff Scarpelli, Products Engineer for PROSOCO's anchoring systems group, went on site to offer advice on how to save and secure a 17-inch-thick interior brick wall in the school's 60-foot-high gymnasium.
 Scarpelli built a demo with old brick as well as a testing rig designed specifically for this job.
 The good news?
 The wall could be saved.
 Scarpelli engineered 30-inch Grout-Tie pins as well as 28-inch Grip-Ties for the wall.

 Benson's restoration team includes Anderson Construction, Pioneer Waterproofing, and KPFF Consulting Engineers.